celestiaorg/CIPs/cips/cip-blob-verified-signer.md

 Given the current specification change, the new loop is simplified:

-- Retrieve all blobs in the subscribed namespaces
+- Retrieve all blobs in the subscribed namespace
-- Verify the blobs inclusion by namespace
+- Verify that the blobs from the previous step belong to the subscribed namespace and the list is complete (i.e. there are no blobs present in the subscribed namespace that are absent from the list of retrieved blobs).
 - Verify that the `signer` in each blob matches that of an allowed sequencer

-As a small digression, it may be feasible to additionally introduce a new namespace version with the enforcement that all blobs in that namespace use the v2 format i.e. have a signer.
+As a small digression, it may be feasible to additionally introduce a new namespace version with the enforcement that all blobs in that namespace use the v1 format i.e. have a signer.
 However, this does not mean that the signer matches that of the sequencer (which Celestia validators would not be aware of).
 This would mean that full nodes would need to get and verify all blobs in the namespace anyway.

 ## Backwards Compatibility